A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter. 1 on 1 meetings, probably the best way to campaign.

 6 common mistakes managers make during one-on-one meetings

-"What's the progress on ‘ABC’?" is among the most typical one-on-one questions.
-Even though it appears to be a reasonable question, it is a common mistake managers make during one-on-one meetings and you must decide against it.
+"What's the progress on ‘ABC’?" is among the most typical one-on-one meeting questions.
+Even though it appears to be a reasonable question, it is one of the common mistakes managers make during one-on-one meetings and you must decide against it.
 If your employees had to merely give you updates on reports, growth chart and status of a project, it could've been emailed to you.

-The goal of one-on-one meetings is to discuss and realize how your employees are hanging in, unlike status updates.
+The goal of one-on-one meeting with managers is to discuss and realize how your employees are hanging in, unlike status updates.
 1-on-1's sets a forum for coaching, mentoring, and even venting.
 Some of the areas you may discuss are team dynamics, overall employee engagement, professional development, employee feedback (See: 360-degree feedback questions), requests, challenges, so on and so forth.

 2. Not preparing the meeting agenda well in advance

 As per a report on Know Your Team, 36% of employees believe their manager is only "slightly prepared," while 40% believe their manager is "not prepared at all.”
-We know that the goal of one-on-one is to go beyond professional issues.
+We know that the goal of one-on-one is to go beyond workplace conflicts.
 But without a clear agenda, the value of a discussion will suffer.
 It might simply become just another meeting in your day if you don't haven't set the agenda for the meeting, asking the right one-on-one meeting questions can help.